“Natural flavors” is one of those umbrella terms food brands use to avoid listing dozens of chemicals on their products or online.

 If you bought a bunch of oranges from a local organic market and squeezed the juice yourself, the experience would be totally different.
 The flavor would reflect the qualities of that specific batch of oranges.
 It would be nothing like drinking from a bottle of Tropicana or Dole orange juice.
 At risk of being cynical, you might not like the truly natural taste.
 Compared to name brands, it may seem dull.

 Some of these industrial processes and marketing tactics may sound shady, but they are totally legal and are not even taking advantage of a regulatory loophole.
-Unlike the word, “natural,” the FDA has a detailed legal definition for natural flavors:

 “The term natural flavor or natural flavoring means the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional.
 Natural flavors, include the natural essence or extractives obtained from plants listed in subpart A of part 582 of this chapter, and the substances listed in 172.510 of this chapter.”